curiosinauts/site/docs/student_computer_setup.md

-# Setting up your compter
+# Setting up your computer

 * Download latest version of python from `https://www.python.org/downloads/`